dead-claudia/website/README.md

 - [src/][src]

   Where all the client files are.
-This includes Jade, CSS, and JS files.
+This includes Pug, CSS, and JS files.

 - [src/blog/][blog]